softwaresaved/build_and_test_examples/jenkins/README.md

 Getting started with Jenkins
 ============================

-[Jenkins](http://jenkins-ci.org) is a [continuous integration](http://en.wikipedia.org/wiki/Continuous_Integration) server.
+[Jenkins](http://jenkins-ci.org) is a popular, open source [continuous integration](http://en.wikipedia.org/wiki/Continuous_Integration) server.
 In these pages we provide an introduction to Jenkins and how it can be used to automate the building and testing of software.
 We also show how Jenkins build-and-test jobs can be triggered by changes to code held in popular source code repositories including Git, Mercurial, Subversion and CVS.

 Install and deploy Jenkins
 --------------------------